prashant-dhillon/NLP-BertSentencetransformer_similarity_prediction_using_ANN/ReadME.md

 ## Pipeline

-1) I built a pipeline.py file which contains all the functions to generate embeddings, compute indexes using knn and clasify for the prediction.
+1) a pipeline.py file which contains all the functions to generate embeddings, compute indexes using knn and clasify for the prediction.
 2) It also benchmarks the pretrained and finetuned model performances.
 3) prediction and benchmark functions are exposed to flask API which can be used to get prediction of the string & and benchmark the models.